fcostin/tcplb/docs/DESIGN.md

 Ensuring writing is shutdown on the dst conn after seeing an EOF from the src conn is intended to send all data read from src before EOF to the dst, and then inform the dst that no more messages will be coming.
-The `net.Conn` abstraction doesn't quite suffice, we also need `CloseRead` to handle this scenario.
+The `net.Conn` abstraction doesn't quite suffice, we also need `CloseWrite` to handle this scenario.

 ```